grkml/mips-von-neumann-risc/README.md

 </p>

 ## 32 Registers in a MIPS CPU
+A MIPS CPU has 32 locations that it can store data.
+The registers are similar to variables in a programming language.
+In fact, when a language such as C++ or Java compiles to assembly, variables names are designated register or memory locations at various points in the program.

 | Register | Mnemonic Name | Purpose |
 | -------- | ------------- | ------------------|